akirataguchi115/csgo/documentation/userstories.md

   * There won't be no admin role with elevated permissions so the courses(and their prequisites) must be input to the databases manually using bare `SQL` commands.
 * As a user I want to be able to see my current degree I'm working on
   * Degree shall have the relevant attributes the student might find handy
+* As a user I want to see how many courses I still have to schedule in my degree
+  * The remaining amount of courses will be shown in the application using Aggregate Functions of the `PostgreSQL`